openjdk/jdk/src/jdk.jartool/share/man/jar.md

 [`-k`]{#option--keep-old-files} or `--keep-old-files`
 :   Do not overwrite existing files.
-    If a Jar file entry with the same name exists in the target directory, the existing file will not be overwritten.
+    If a JAR file entry with the same name exists in the target directory, the existing file will not be overwritten.
     As a result, if a file appears more than once in an archive, later copies will not overwrite earlier copies.